cloudflare/cf-app/_sources/gettingstarted.txt

 Distribution
 ~~~~~~~~~~~~

-Reach website owners who care about making their website better. (see
+Reach website owners who care about improving their website.
-numbers)

 Account creation
 ~~~~~~~~~~~~~~~~

-CloudFlare can create an account on the developer’s service automatically, via API.
+For outside services, CloudFlare creates an account on the developer’s service automatically, via API.

-Developer has a relationship with the site owner, even if site owner leaves CloudFlare.

 Default information and app-specific info can be requested or required.